This guide explores how a person’s opportunity for health is influenced by factors outside the he...

-- good work
+- good work.

 We will draw these themes together in a short animation in early 2018.
 By communicating useable data, information and concepts in a fresh and engaging way, we aim to stimulate a wider conversation about the social determinants of health.
 By presenting these infographics in sharable formats, we also hope that they will be a useful new resource to other organisations working to improve health.
-Look out for a new theme each month!
+Look out for a new theme soon!

 McGovern L, Miller G, Hughes-Cromwick P. Health Policy Brief: The relative contribution of multiple determinants to health outcomes.
 Health Affairs.
 21 August 2014.